Non-thermal pairing glue of electrons in the steady state: Key results

 \subsection{Superconducting critical point in a NESS at weak coupling}

-Consider an interacting system of bosons and electrons in a NESS that is generated in a setup where the bosons and the electrons are linearly coupled to two different environments, as sketched in \cref{fig:setup}.
+Consider an interacting system of bosons and electrons in a NESS that is generated by linearly coupling them to two different environments, as sketched in \pref{fig:setup}{b}.
 The bosons have a spectrum with a characteristic frequency $\omega_0$, spectral width $\kappa$ and mediate an attractive forward-scattering interaction for the electrons with coupling $g$ (see \cref{sec:model} for more details on the model).
 We consider a regime where the coupling between bosons and electrons is small compared to $\omega_0$ and $\kappa$, such that the feedback of the electrons on the bosons is negligible (see \cref{app:boson_self-energy}).

 The key result of our paper is that the critical coupling $g_c$ of the superconducting phase transition in the NESS is modified by a genuinely non-thermal contribution.
 This becomes evident in the weak-coupling regime with well-defined electronic quasiparticles, where the critical coupling can be approximated as (see \cref{subsec:critical_coupling})